 The second baking time will vary according to how hot both the crust and filling are when you put the bars into the oven.
 The way to tell if pecan pie is done is when it’s puffed in the middle, but still jiggles like jello would.

 These bars keep really well in the fridge for several days, and they can also be frozen for up to 1 month in an airtight container.

 You can make the filling without a thermometer, but you have to be really careful not to get the filling too hot, or it will scramble the eggs in the filling, which ruins it.
+Also if the filling is too cool it will seep below the crust as it bakes.
 I have made it without a thermometer before, and I just remove it from the heat when it starts to feel hotter than warm, but not so hot as to scorch your finger.